Scientists Reveal Ramen Noodles Cause Heart Disease, Stroke & Metabolic Syndrome

 By Susan Bird • Originally published on Care2

 Is ramen healthy?
 College students everywhere might need to let out a collective wail.
 Why?
 A study on one of their most beloved foods, ramen noodles, says they are actually incredibly unhealthy.

 Ramen noodles are a staple for many people trying to eat on the cheap.
 They are filling meals for those who need something fast, easy and inexpensive.
 They can even be a quickie meal for vegans and vegetarians, if you buy the right brand and flavor.

 That said, though, they’re apparently death in a crinkly little bag or cup, according to a new study by Baylor University researchers.
 If you eat a lot of ramen noodles, your risk of metabolic changes linked to heart disease, diabetes, and stroke rise considerably.

 Asians tend to eat more noodles than others, says the study.
 South Koreans in particular eat a heck of a lot of ramen noodles, as it turns out.
-They are per capita the population which eats more ramen noodles than any other country in the world — 3.4 billion packages in 2010 alone.
+South Koreans eats more ramen noodles than any other country in the world — 3.4 billion packages in 2010 alone.

 Unfortunately, in recent years South Korean health problems have steadily increased.
 The population is getting fatter and experiencing greater rates of heart disease than ever before.
 These facts led researchers to decide South Korea was the natural choice for a closer look to discover, is ramen healthy, and exactly what effect high instant noodle consumption has on the human body.
 The results weren’t good at all.

 “While instant noodle intake is greater in Asian communities, the association between instant noodle consumption and metabolic syndrome has not been widely studied,” said Dr. Hyun Joon Shin, lead scientist for this study.
 “I decided to investigate in order to uncover more distinct connections.”